Wichita Falls High School

-Wichita Falls High School (WFHS) is a public school in Wichita Falls, Texas, United States.
-It is part of the Wichita Falls Independent School District (WFISD) and is one of the district's three high schools.
+Wichita Falls High School (WFHS) was a public school in Wichita Falls, Texas, United States.
+It is part of the Wichita Falls Independent School District (WFISD) and was one of the district's three high schools up until 2024.
+Located at 2149 Avenue H and Coyote Blvd., the school served students in grades nine through twelve.

-Located at 2149 Avenue H and Coyote Blvd., the school serves students in grades nine through twelve.
+History

-As the first high school in the city, Wichita Falls High School is locally known as "Old High."
-The school was founded in 1891 and the current building was built in 1922 and is a state historic landmark.
+As the first high school in the city, Wichita Falls High School was locally known as "Old High."
+The school was founded in 1891, with a new building built on Broad Street in 1909.
+In 1924 the school moved to new building on Avenue H, and the old building became Reagan Junior High.
+The 1909 building now serves as the WFISD Administration Building, and is a state historic landmark.

-The high school's mascot is the coyote.
+WFISD completed construction of two new high schools – Legacy and Memorial – which opened for classes in August 2024.
+Wichita Falls High shut its doors permanently at the end of the 2023-2024 school year, with students moving to one of the two new high schools.
+The campus will sit vacant until a potential school bond election in 2027 is proposed to convert it into a middle school.

 Student demographics

 As of the 2013–2014 school year, Wichita Falls High School had a total of 1,473 students (47.41% White, 35.2% Hispanic, 15.6% African American, 1.8% Asian, and 0.3% Native American).

 2011–2012 accountability rating

 Based on the accountability ratings released by the Texas Education Agency on August 1, 2012, Wichita Falls High School is currently rated "Academically Acceptable".

 The WFISD also awarded Wichita Falls High School with an award for the district's highest GPA, every year from 1991 to 2002.
 The award was discontinued in 2002.